maxberggren/sinus/README.md

 ### Searching the document database for a word

-Results will be on logaritimic frequency.
+Results will be on logaritimic frequency when only one search term is used.

 ![Search for a single term](../master/readmeimages/litta3.gif?raw=true)